 How does it work?

-Many teams spend time at each meeting working on all three parts of the FIRST LEGO League experience: the Core Values, the Robot Game, and the Project.
+Many teams spend time at each meeting working on all four parts of the FIRST LEGO League Challenge experience: the Core Values, the Robot Design, the Robot Game, and the Innovation Project.
 Some teams choose to divide into sub-teams so that different groups are working on different tasks.
 Throughout the season, your child might work with teammates on tasks such as:

-- Building a LEGO MINDSTORMS robot and attachments
+- Building a LEGO MINDSTORMS or SPIKE Prime robot and attachments

 - Programming the robot to move on its own and perform missions